 Experiencing depression or anxiety on top of chronic knee pain can be exhausting.
 Fortunately, there are steps you can take to help treat your pain and depression and improve your physical and mental health.

 Be sure to talk with your doctor or a mental health professional.
 Explain not only your physical knee pain, but also any signs of depression.
-This will help them understand what you’re experiencing and find the solution that’s best for you.
+This will help them understand what you’re experiencing and find the best solution for you.
 Potential treatments include:

 Medication, such as antidepressants

 Antidepressants are designed to improve your mood.
-There are many different options available, and your doctor will work with you to find one that’s most effective for you.
+Many options are available, and your doctor will work with you to find the most effective for you.
 Some antidepressants can even treat pain or reduce the perception of pain along with treating depression.

 Medication for pain

 To help ease your physical pain, your doctor may suggest a pain medication.
-There are several available options for these as well, from over-the-counter options to prescription medications meant to treat more severe pain.
-However, some medications may be habit-forming, so it’s important to discuss all pros and cons with your doctor.
+There are several options for these, from over-the-counter options to prescription medications meant to treat more severe pain.
+However, some medications may be habit-forming, so discussing all pros and cons with your doctor is important.

 Physical therapy addresses physical pain and teaches you ways to improve your physical ability while managing pain.

-There are actions you can take to reduce stress to improve your symptoms of depression and anxiety.
+You can take action to reduce stress and improve your symptoms of depression and anxiety.
 This may include relaxing activities like meditation, reading, journaling, and even light physical activity that you can do without pain.

 Our advanced therapy can help people reduce pain, increase mobility, decrease pain medications and delay surgery.
-A non-surgical procedure, our outpatient treatment involves injecting an FDA-approved viscogel into your knee joint.
-The gel replaces the depleted fluid in your knee joint and provides pain-relieving cushioning and lubrication.
+A non-surgical procedure, our outpatient treatment involves injecting an FDA-approved visco-gel into your knee joint.
+The gel replaces the depleted fluid in your knee joint, providing pain-relieving cushioning and lubrication.
 Click here to learn more about our therapy and schedule your free knee pain screening.